evernym/react-native-white-label-app/README.md

 **Note**: At this point, you should already have completed [Base app configuration](#base-app-configuration) section.

-In order to configure the building of your application for an Android platform see the [document](./docs/Build-iOS.md).
+In order to configure the building of your application for an iOS platform see the [document](./docs/Build-iOS.md).

 ## Customization